“Education is the movement from darkness to light”- Allan Bloom.

 Education is critical during times of conflict

 In times of conflict and crisis, children are forced out of school, which contributes to higher drop-out rates and lower completion rates.
-Having a strong focus on Education in these countries is critical; it promotes stability, good governance, and peace.
+Therefore, a strong focus on Education in these countries is critical; it promotes stability, good governance, and peace.
 It can also provide a visible sign of a return to normalcy for children.

 Poor quality Education is almost like no Education

-Significant progress has been achieved in enrolling children in school around the World.
-But it’s not enough to get children in school; we also need to ensure that they learn to read, count, and acquire the necessary life skills.
+Significant progress has been achieved in enrolling children in schools around the World.
+But it’s not enough to get children in school; we also need to ensure they learn to read, count, and acquire the necessary life skills.
 A particular focus has to be given to the most vulnerable and marginalised groups (including children living in fragile and conflict-affected countries, children with disabilities, and girls).
 Who is most likely to be affected because of a lack of well-trained teachers, inadequate learning materials, and insufficient Education infrastructure.

 Good teachers are essential to achieve quality Education

 Good teachers are crucial to solving the global learning crisis and closing the gap between poor and good-quality Education.
 Therefore, all children must have teachers that are well-trained and motivated.
 But who can identify weak learners and are supported by well-managed education systems?